GoogleChrome/developer.chrome.com/site/en/docs/webstore/register/index.md

 one-time registration fee.
 You must provide a developer email when you create your developer account; here are some tips about which email to use:

-* Because you will receive important emails about your extension or you may want to delete one account, we suggest using a new email account just for publishing your Chrome Web Store items.
+* Because you will receive important emails about your extension or you may want to delete one of your accounts, we suggest using a new email account just for publishing your Chrome Web Store items.
 * Make sure to check this address frequently so that you're aware of any important alerts or announcements.
 * If you recently [deleted your Chrome Web Store developer account][1], you can't reuse its associated